ianrenton/planesailing-server/README.md

 }
 ```

+There are guides on the web that will show you how to extend these to support HTTPS, and anything else you'd like to do with Lighttpd.

-Make sure you `sudo systemctl restart lighttpd` to reload config when you're done.
+Make sure you `sudo lighttpd-enable-mod plane-sailing-server` and `sudo service lighttpd force-reload` to enable and reload the config when you're done.
 If things aren't connecting the way you expect, don't forget to check firewalls etc. If you get stuck, let me know and I'll see if I can help!

 ## Client Usage